The Support at Home program (launched on 1 November 2025): The next stage of aged care

 - Start date: 1 November 2025 (nationwide)

-- What it replaces: Home Care Packages and Short-Term Restorative Care (and the Commonwealth Home Support Program from July 2027)
+- What it replaced: Home Care Packages and Short-Term Restorative Care

 - Structure and budgets